 Yes, Google Sheets can import JSON files, you can do it with Google Apps Script or third-party no-code apps like Zapier.

 How Do I Export JSON Data to Google Sheets?

 You may need to install a script into the Google Sheets using the Google Apps Script functionality.
-Once you install the script, you can use the script-specific formula to import the data from a URL into your spreadsheet.
+Once you install the script, you can use the script-specific formula to import the data from a JSON api URL into your spreadsheet.

 How Do I Get JSON Data Into a Spreadsheet?

 First, you may need to install the tool needed for importing JSON data into your Google spreadsheet.
 Click on Extensions in the top bar and select the tool’s name.
 This will open a new window where you can enter the URL of the JSON data.
 Once done, click on the Run button to start the process.
 This will import the data into the spreadsheet within a few seconds.